-This article describes the purpose of the slicers, columns, rows, and measures fields of the Data Binding Panel.
+This article describes the purpose of the slicers, columns, rows, and measures fields of the Data Analysis Panel.

 This walkthrough shows you how to connect to OLAP data (SQL Server Analysis Services), view the data on a dashboard, and apply formulas to data.

 This walkthrough shows you how to add a period over period (or date offset) comparison to your dashboard.

 A note (or annotation) is a comment that is attached to a data point and displayed on a data visualization.

 In View mode, you can share your dashboard as a URL link or export it to other formats such as CSV, Excel, Image, PDF, and PowerPoint.